Web Reg Details

 From: SIU Registrar's Office

-Registration for the Summer and Fall 2019 terms at SIU will be starting up in early April.
+Registration for the Spring 2021 semester (plus Winter Intersession) at SIU will be starting up in late October.
 Between now and then you may be meeting with an academic advisor to help you determine what classes you should plan to take.
-In the meantime, please review the following information.
+In the meantime, please review the information below.

 - 1. When will registration take place?